jony24a/python-car-game-main/README.md

 Strap yourself in, fire up the engine, and get ready for an exhilarating race in the "Car Game By Jonatan Novoa"!

+# Code Structure

+Main Script (juego.py):

+This script serves as the entry point of the game.
+It initializes the Pygame engine, sets up the game window, and handles the game loop.
+Responsible for managing events, updating game logic, drawing game elements, and checking for collisions.
+Imports the PlayerVehicle and Vehicle classes from separate files.
+Contains the main loop that runs the game.
+PlayerVehicle Class (PlayerVehicle.py):

+Represents the player-controlled vehicle in the game.
+Inherits from the Vehicle class.
+Initializes the player's vehicle with its image and initial position.
+Handles movement of the player's vehicle based on user input.
+Vehicle Class (Vehicle.py):

+Represents non-player vehicles in the game.
+Initialized with a random image and initial position.
+Handles movement of vehicles across the screen.
+Detects collisions with the player's vehicle.
+Other Files:

+The game might include additional files for images, sounds, or other resources used in the game.

 # Flowchart

 ```mermaid